jbosstools/jbosstools-fuse/Contributing.md

 ## Contribute fixes and features

-_JBoss Fuse Tooling_ is open source, and we welcome anybody who wants to participate and contribute!
+_Red Hat Fuse Tooling_ is open source, and we welcome anybody who wants to participate and contribute!

-If you want to fix a bug or make any changes, please log an issue in the [JBoss Fuse Tooling JIRA](https://issues.jboss.org/browse/FUSETOOLS) describing the bug or new feature and give it a fitting component type.
+If you want to fix a bug or make any changes, please log an issue in the [Red Hat Fuse Tooling JIRA](https://issues.jboss.org/browse/FUSETOOLS) describing the bug or new feature and give it a fitting component type.
 Then we highly recommend making the changes on a topic branch named with the JIRA issue number.
 For example, this command creates a branch for the _FUSETOOLS-1234_ issue:

     git checkout -b FUSETOOLS-1234